Find out how The Advocator Group’s leadership team utilized PI’s Design solution to create and execute a winning talent strategy.

 Sannito, Turpin, and Shunney knew they needed to build a behavioral profile for a successful CA. Initially, they searched for a pre-hire assessment tool, but ultimately they chose to partner with The Predictive Index®–a platform that allowed them to view their organization holistically through a talent optimization lens.

-The leaders first used PI to improve their hiring and recruiting practices.
+The leaders first used PI’s Hire solution to improve their hiring and recruiting practices.
 By using behavioral profiles to create Job Targets and administering the PI Behavioral Assessment™ to candidates, TAG was able to:

 “Before PI, understanding how candidates fit a job was one of our biggest problems,” said Sannito.
 “I feel like we have solved that problem now.”